Florence MacKubin

-Florence MacKubin (or Mackubin) (May 19, 1857 in Florence – February 2, 1918 in Baltimore) was an American portrait painter in miniature, pastel, and oil colors.
+Florence MacKubin (or Mackubin) (c.
+1857 – 1918) was an American portrait painter in miniature, pastel, and oil colors.
 She painted portraits of prominent people in the United States and the United Kingdom, as well as several famous copies of portraits, and exhibited at the Paris Salon, the London Academy, and the National Academy, New York.

 Early life

-Florence MacKubin was born in 1857 in Florence, Italy, while her parents, Charles Nicholas and Ellen Marietta (Fay) MacKubin, were spending a year abroad.
+Florence MacKubin was born in about 1857 in Florence, Grand Duchy of Tuscany, while her parents, Charles Nicholas and Ellen Marietta (Fay) MacKubin, were spending a year abroad.
 Her father died in 1863, after which her mother returned to Europe with the children.

 MacKubin made a portrait of her grandfather, George Mackubin, who had been the Treasurer of the Western Shore, for the State of Maryland.